Relics of the Cold War

 Signed copy including shipping: Europe € 39,00 outside Europe € 49,-.
 To order please email firstname.lastname@example.org

 Portraits of ISAF troops in Kabul, Afghanistan.
-The photographs are taken with the antique plate camera which Martin Roemers borrowed from an Afghan street photographer.
+The photographs are taken on an antique plate camera which Roemers used from an Afghan street photographer.